SPIdepth: Strengthened Pose Information for Self-supervised Monocular Depth Estimation

 \subsubsection{Cityscapes Dataset}

 Cityscapes \cite{cordts2016cityscapes} poses a unique challenge with its plethora of dynamic objects.
-To gauge SMIDepth's adaptability, we fine-tune on Cityscapes using pre-trained models from KITTI.
+To gauge SPIDepth's adaptability, we fine-tune on Cityscapes using pre-trained models from KITTI.
 Notably, we abstain from leveraging motion masks, a feature common among other methods, even in the presence of dynamic objects.
-Our performance improvements hinge solely on SMIDepth's design and generalization capacity.
-This approach allows us to scrutinize SMIDepth's robustness in dynamic environments.
+Our performance improvements hinge solely on SPIDepth's design and generalization capacity.
+This approach allows us to scrutinize SPIDepth's robustness in dynamic environments.
 We adhere to data preprocessing practices from \cite{2017Unsupervised}, ensuring consistency by preprocessing image sequences into triples.